Bounds for standard $L$-functions: Simpler variants

 We improve upon this in the following cuspidal analogue of Theorem \ref{thm:growth-eisenstein-nonstandard}. \begin{theorem} Let $\Psi$ be as above and Whittaker $L^2$-normalized.
 Let $t$ be as above.
 Then

-\end{theorem} \begin{remark} We note that, since $t_1 \geq \dotsb \geq t_n$, we have $\min(t_1^{-1}, t_n) \leq 1$, and so \eqref{eq:psi-_r2-ll-1} actually does improve upon the ``trivial'' bound of $\ll \delta_{N_n}(t) T^{o(1)}$ provided that $t$ is not too close to the identity. \end{remark} \begin{remark} We have referred to the above as a cuspidal analogue of Theorem \ref{thm:growth-eisenstein-nonstandard}, but the results are not quite analogous: Theorem \ref{thm:growth-eisenstein-nonstandard} concerns high frequency wave packets concentrated on representations of essentially bounded parameter, while in Theorem \ref{thm:sub-gln:let-psi-be}, the parameters of the representations vary considerably.
+\end{theorem} \begin{remark} We note that, since $t_1 \geq \dotsb \geq t_n$, we have $\min(t_1^{-1}, t_n) \leq 1$, and so \eqref{eq:psi-_r2-ll-1} actually does improve upon the ``trivial'' bound of $\ll \delta_{N_n}(t) T^{o(1)}$ provided that $t$ is not too close to the identity. \end{remark} \begin{remark} When $n = 2$, the bound \eqref{eq:psi-_r2-ll-1} reads $\lVert \Psi \rVert_t^2 \ll T^{o(1)}$ and is essentially optimal.
+For $n \geq 3$, we do not know whether \eqref{eq:psi-_r2-ll-1} is optimal.
+In any event, we recall from \S\ref{sec:high-level-overview} that \eqref{eq:psi-_r2-ll-1} serves our purposes well (see especially \eqref{eq:t-in-mathcalt} and \eqref{eq:cujyyxote2}). \end{remark} \begin{remark} We have referred to the above as a cuspidal analogue of Theorem \ref{thm:growth-eisenstein-nonstandard}, but the results are not quite analogous: Theorem \ref{thm:growth-eisenstein-nonstandard} concerns high frequency wave packets concentrated on representations of essentially bounded parameter, while in Theorem \ref{thm:sub-gln:let-psi-be}, the parameters of the representations vary considerably.
 However, our arguments are insensitive to such differences.
 We work here with a spherical vector to keep the presentation familiar and simple. \end{remark} Let us warm-up by considering the simplest case: \begin{example} Suppose for the moment that $n = 2$, so that $\Psi$ corresponds to a classical Maass form on the modular surface $\SL_2(\mathbb{Z}) \backslash \mathbb{H}$.
-Writing $t = \diag(t_1, t_1^{-1})$, we have $\delta_{N_n}(t) = t_1^2$, so the content of the estimate is that, for $t_1 \geq 1$,
+Writing